mamdous-usual/mamdous-usual.github.io/README.md

 Inspired by Linux terminals, VS Code's integrated terminal, and classic hacker aesthetics.
 Perfect for developers, CS students, and anyone who loves the terminal environment.

-## 🤝 Contributing

-Suggestions and improvements welcome!
-Feel free to:

-1. Fork the project
-2. Create a feature branch (`git checkout -b feature/improvement`)
-3. Commit your changes (`git commit -m 'Add terminal enhancement'`)
-4. Push to the branch (`git push origin feature/improvement`)
-5. Open a Pull Request

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

 ## 📞 Contact

 **Mamdous Laskar**